garrettgsb/w8d4-design-with-flexbox/README.md

 By default, flex items in a container will just squish and squish until they look like Pocky.

-To prevent that behavior, we can tell the Flexbox "Hey, when you run out of space, don't shrink the element-- Just put it on another row."
+To prevent that behavior, we can tell the Flexbox "Hey, when you run out of space, don't shrink the element or just spill out of the end-- Just put it on another row."
 Or, put another way, **allow flex items to wrap.**

 ```
 display: flex;